JasperFx/alba/docs/scenarios/xml.md

----
-title:Sending and Checking Xml editLink:true
+# Sending and Checking Xml
----

 I wasn't sure that Xml over HTTP was all that common of a use case anymore, but the very first project we used Alba on turned out to be an Xml API, so here we are.